COMP2281/software-engineering-group24-25-04/RequirementDocumentation_Group04.md

 **Feature:** Automated reminders (**Priority**: **Must Have**)

-**User story:** _As a manager, I want the system to send automated monthly reminders to project stakeholders so they can update their progress on the project and complete overdue tasks, enabling me to keep track of the monthly status without needing manual reminders._
+ _As a manager, I want the system to send automated monthly reminders to project stakeholders so they can update their progress on the project and complete overdue tasks, enabling me to keep track of the monthly status without needing manual reminders._

 **Scenario 1:** Send automated reminders on project progress